multifacet/cbmm-artifact/README.md

 In each case, the _test_ machine will be reboot, will have a bunch of configuration setting set (e.g., CPU scaling governor, etc), will run the given experiment, and will produce a collection of output files with the same name and different extensions in `~/vm_shared/` on the _test_ machine.

 1. Run the `thp_ubmk` microbenchmark with size 10GB, collecting the contents of `/proc/[pid]/smaps` periodically.
+This should work for either configuration (Linux/CBMM or HawkEye).

    ```sh
    ./target/debug/runner exp00010 {MACHINE} {USER} --smaps_periodic   thp_ubmk 10
    ```

 2. Run the `mix` workload with size 10GB and produce profiling information for eager paging.
+This should work for either configuration (Linux/CBMM or HawkEye).

    ```sh
    ./target/debug/runner exp00012 {MACHINE} {USER} --eagerprofile 60 \